What is a number bond?

 How do number bonds work?

 Number bonds are represented by circles connected by lines.
 The ‘whole’ is written in the first circle, while the ‘parts’ are in the adjoining circles.

 How to teach number bonds

-Children are usually introduced to number bonds through the concrete, pictorial, and abstract approach.
+Children are usually introduced to number bonds through the Concrete, Pictorial, Abstract (CPA) approach.
 Here’s just one way to introduce and teach number bonds.

 Children start out by counting familiar real-world objects that they can interact with.
 They then use counters to represent the real-world objects.
 From here, they progress to grouping counters into two groups.